vitaminwater/rotonde/README.md

 # Rotonde

 - `rotonde` makes [IoT](https://en.wikipedia.org/wiki/Internet_of_Things) development accessible to every developers.
-- just pick you favorite language and start coding on your favorite platform.
+- just pick your favorite language and start coding on your favorite platform.
 - with `rotonde` you use the best libraries available, not just the one available for your favorite language.
 - and it's as easy to use as a web `API`:)